Shopify/hydrogen-v1/docs/tutorials/data-sources/work-with-3p-data-sources.md

----
-gid: 66e91353-d7d2-4c36-a993-cc128c2c4a4c
-title: Work with third-party data
+# Work with third-party data
-description: Learn some common tasks for working with third-party data sources in your Hydrogen storefront.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.